-This above process will be followed for the three year degree apprenticeship route.
-In addition, for this route The Enterprise Office will liaise and gather employer feedback relevant to funding body requirements.
+The above process will be followed for the three-year apprenticeship route.
+In addition for this route, The Enterprise Office will liaise and gather employer feedback relevant to funding body requirements.

-31 Research and scholarship activity
+32 Research and scholarship activity

-Research within the programme team is co-ordinated at a School level via the Applied Science, Computing and Engineering Research Centre.
+Research within the programme team is co-ordinated at a Faculty level via the Arts; Science and Technology, Research Centre.
 However, at a local level this manifests itself through the Applied Research in Computing Laboratories (ARClab) group.
 ARClab's research encompasses the broader computing subject and is concentrated in the following areas:

 - IoT, Networking and Cybersercurity

 - Audio and Affective Computing

 - Health and Assisted Living Technologies

 - HCI, Augmented and Virtual Reality

 - CAD/Engineering software

 - MIS/Business

 - Ethics/professionalism

-- Robotics/Al
+Robotics/Al